Niandre95/Jenkins_Pipeline_Project/README.md

-# Jenkins_Pipeline_Project
+# maven-project

-This is a Jenkins Pipeline project repository
+This is a maven Pipeline project.
+Navigate to the ReadME.pdf file to view important information about the project
+<br